Can You Drink Kombucha While Pregnant?

-If caffeine is a concern for you and your doctor, be sure to check the type of tea used in the kombucha and read the ingredients label to ensure additional caffeine hasn’t been added.
+If caffeine is a concern for you and your doctor, check the type of tea used in the kombucha and read the ingredients label to ensure additional caffeine hasn’t been added.

 The Bottom Line

 While kombucha may be perfectly safe to drink when you’re pregnant, there are at least a couple of reasons why you may want to take a sabbatical until after you deliver.
 It’s important for you to discuss your concerns with your doctor before you make any decision.
 Don’t worry!
 We’ll save some bottles (or cans!) for you to enjoy post-delivery.
 In the meantime, congratulations on your new addition and cheers to you being a great mom who does her homework!